the-turing-way/the-turing-way/book/website/communication/citable/citable-steps.md

 Practising open research isn't essential to get credit for your data or software, but it makes it much easier for others to build on your work in a way that acknowledges your contribution.
 There is a growing body of evidence that shows open research tends to be cited more than non-open research of equivalent quality and significance.

+As part of the citation for your research objects, it is important to publish research objects beyond papers, such as images, data, software, protocols, methods ang workflow associated with your research.

+The best way to get started with this will be to look up some examples of what kind of research objects are or should be cited.
+Finding commonly referenced research objects in your discipline serves two purposes:
+1. It demonstrates that software & data are things that can be cited;
+2. It gives authors a reference and format that they can copy and paste directly into their document.
 <!-- TODO: Cite relevant paper for this (Piwowar et al 2013?) -->

 ```{note}